leogovan/fs-casptone-submission/README.md

 This will launch the app and set up the tables.
 At this point you can choose to run the sample data setup described in the database section above.

-## Testing
+## Unit Testing
 ### Test prep
-To run the test you will need to first:
+To run the unit tests you will need to first:

-1. Generate tokens for both the director and assistant roles; and
+1. Generate tokens for both the director and assistant roles (without these, they will all fail authentication); and
 2. Add these tokens to the ```.env``` file

 Note: the ```.env``` file would not normally be included in a public repository but they have this time for the purposes of this project.